damianhakert/damianhakert.github.io/source/handbook/sales/vision-demo/index.html.md

 ### Configure a project

-Great, we have a new project, now let’s create a the first file.
+Great, we have a new project let's configure it.
 We’ll use the built-in GitLab editor to add it.

 > * Click add readme (changing that to + in [#23310](https://gitlab.com/gitlab-org/gitlab-ce/issues/23310))
 > * Name the file `index.html`